 We can give you a 25-hour day.
 Every teacher who has ever been grading papers at 11:00 PM in their PJs has wished for 25 hours in a day.
 We give you more time—more time to meet each student’s needs, more grading time, more preparation time for meetings with parents.
 How?
 By doing some of your lesson planning and grading for you.

-1. Learning materials.
+1. Learning resources

-2. Automated scoring of student responses.
+2. Automated scoring and assessment

-5. Motivating students.
+5. Motivating students

 With story lines by an award-winning author, high-resolution graphics and engaging game play, your students will ask you if they can stay in class and play.
 (Really!
 We’ve seen it!)

 Each problem, each activity is aligned with Common Core State Standards Need to cover teaching, “A fraction is a/b when a whole is divided into b equal parts?”
 Watch this video on how Native American children kept time by the sun or just check out our pages of links to everything from games to slides to teach fractions, starting here.
 Each resource page has standards identified.

 Ever had just a little too much time left at the end of a lesson?
 Having a tough week with a certain subject or group?
 Need a quick review for your class?
 We have you covered.